dusty-phillips/gitifyhg/README.rst

 git workflow in any way aside from cloning a gitifyhg url.

 This is the most robust and usable git to hg bridge currently available.
-It has a large test suite (over 70 tests) and better better documentation.
+It has a large test suite (over 70 tests) and better documentation.
 I've tested it on several large mercurial repositories that break with various other git-to-hg bridge projects.
 It has been tested daily in normal workflow scenarios.